-How can I meet potential roommates as an incoming Honors freshmen?
+How can I meet potential roommates as an incoming Honors College first-year students?

-Many incoming Honors College freshmen meet their roommates at orientation.
-Students are welcome to create a sub group in their incoming class facebook page through the Office of Admissions.
+Many incoming Honors College first-year students meet their roommates at summer orientation, and, increasingly, through various social media groups and subgroups, such as on their incoming class Facebook page through the Office of Admissions.

-How do current ASU students and transfer students apply to Honors?
+How do current App State students and transfer students apply to Honors?

-If you are a current ASU student with 45 or fewer credits and meet the GPA requirement, you may apply to the Honors College.
+If you are a current App State student with 45 or fewer credits and meet the GPA requirement, you may apply to the Honors College.
 Click here for specific requirements and how to apply.

-Transfer students who have already been accepted to Appalachian may apply to the Honors College; click here for more information.
+Transfer students who have already been accepted to App State may also apply to the Honors College; click here for more information.

-If you are a current or transfer student with more than 45 college credits, you might consider applying for your departmental honors program.
+If you are an incoming first-year or transfer student with more than 45 college credits, you should consider applying for your departmental honors program.
 Click here for a list of departmental honors programs on campus.
 You can also explore our new “Upper Division” Honors College pathway designed specially for incoming students with over 45 credits.

 Is there funding or scholarship support for Honors?

-Admission to the Honors College does not automatically give the student a scholarship, but we do have several funding opportunities for Honors students.
+An invitation to join the Honors College does not automatically give a student a scholarship, but we do have several funding opportunities for Honors students:

 - Chancellor’s Scholarship: a four-year scholarship covering tuition and fees.
-The Chancellor’s Scholarship is the most academically competitive, merit-based scholarship at Appalachian.
-It is currently awarded to ten incoming freshmen per year.
+The Chancellor’s Scholarship is the most academically competitive merit-based scholarship at Appalachian.
+It is currently awarded to ten incoming first-year students per year.
 Click here for more information.

 - International Education Scholarships: these provide limited support for students studying abroad.
 Go to the Office of International Education and Development (OIED) for information on how to apply.

-- The Honors College has some internal funding to support thesis research, conference presentations, and international study.
+- The Honors College has some internal funding to support research, especially Honors thesis research, conference presentations and conference travel, and international study opportunities.
 For information click here and email firstname.lastname@example.org.

-- Click here for scholarship opportunities through the Office of Admissions.
+- Click here for additional scholarship opportunities through the Office of Admissions.

 Is study abroad required?

 The Honors College requires an international education experience.
-We encourage students to study abroad for a semester, but students may meet this requirement in various ways, including short-term faculty-led trips abroad, and through Honors College course work.
+We encourage students to study abroad, ideally for at least a semester, but our students may meet this requirement in various ways, including short-term faculty-led trips abroad, and through Honors College course work.

-Appalachian has a rich tradition of international education and an investment in global learning for students and for faculty.
-Click here for examples of the many international education opportunities offered at Appalachian.
+App State has a rich tradition of international education and of investment in global learning for students and for faculty.
+Click here for examples of the many international education opportunities offered at App State.

 Is thesis required and what is it?

 University Honors is a four-year interdisciplinary program housed in the Honors College and requiring 24 credits of Honors courses and experiences, including the Honors College thesis.
-Departmental honors programs, in very many academic departments all across campus, are typically 9 credits in the student’s major, completed in the student’s final two years, including a departmental Honors thesis.
-Students in the Honors College may also pursue departmental honors, if available.
-Departmental honors programs are especially suited for transfer students, who otherwise would not be able to complete the 24 credits required for University Honors.
-Click here for a list of departments and programs that currently offer honors.
+Departmental honors programs, in very many academic departments all across campus, are typically 9 credits in the student’s major, typically completed in the student’s final two years, including a departmental Honors thesis.
+Students in the Honors College may also pursue departmental honors.
+Click here for a list of departments that currently offer Honors programs.

 How are Honors College graduates recognized?

-Students graduating with University Honors are recognized at the end of each regular semester at a special Honors College graduation ceremony, and are endowed with medals and (for the Honors Vanguard) special cords.
+Students graduating with University Honors are recognized at the end of each regular semester at a special Honors College graduation ceremony, and are each presented an Honors College gold medal.
 The conferring of University Honors will be noted on your transcript, and should be included with pride on your resumé and in application materials.